 Well, let’s come up with some bad ideas.
 Here’s one: “Dorothy and the Wizard of Wall Street”.
 Dorothy is in a hurricane in Kansas and she lands right at the corner of Broadway and Wall Street in NYC and she has to make her way all the way down Wall Street in order to find “The Wizard of Wall Street” (Lloyd Blankfein, CEO of Goldman Sachs) in order to get home to Kansas.
 Instead, he offers her a job to be a high frequency trader instead.

 What a bad idea!
-Ok, now go onto the next 15 ideas. (and it anyone wants to buy the movie rights to “The Wizard of Wall Street” please contact Claudia.)
+OK, now go onto the next 15 ideas.

 You won’t.
 You don’t.
 You can’t.
 You shouldn’t.